 West Virginia’s statistics are better than most states, but are still higher than anyone wants to see.
 From 2017 to 2021 West Virginia reported 21 fatal crashes in work zones–a figure representing just over one percent of the state’s fatality rate on the highways.
 There were 802 crashes in work zones with injuries and 1,266 crashes with property damage.
 Nationally 850 work zone fatalities occur annually and 85 percent of the work zone accident deaths are drivers or passengers in the vehicle.

-The most likely days for work zone crashes are Tuesday, Wednesday, and Thursday and the most common is a rear end collision.
+The most likely days for construction accidents and work zone crashes are Tuesday, Wednesday, and Thursday and the most common is a rear end collision.